Rise to Success: Career Highlights of Karl-Anthony Towns

 How Karl-Anthony Towns built a successful career.
 Explore key moments that defined the journey.

-Karl-Anthony Towns Jr., known as "KAT", is a Dominican-American professional basketball player currently playing for the Minnesota Timberwolves in the NBA.
-He played college basketball for the Kentucky Wildcats and was selected first overall by the Timberwolves in the 2015 NBA draft.
-He also played on the Dominican Republic national team as a teenager.
+Karl-Anthony Towns Jr., known as KAT, is a Dominican-American professional basketball player currently playing for the New York Knicks in the NBA.
+He played college basketball for the Kentucky Wildcats.
+Towns began his international career early, joining the Dominican Republic national team at 16.
+His NBA career began after being drafted first overall by the Minnesota Timberwolves in the 2015 NBA draft.

-In April 11, 2018, Karl-Anthony Towns helped the Timberwolves clinch a playoff berth for the first time since 2004, ending a long playoff drought.
+On April 11, 2018, Karl-Anthony Towns win clinched Minnesota a spot in the playoffs for the first time since 2004.

 On January 29, 2016, Karl-Anthony Towns recorded 32 points and 12 rebounds in a loss to the Utah Jazz, becoming the youngest player to have 30 points and 10 rebounds in a game since Kevin Durant did so in 2008.

-In 2011, John Calipari coached the Dominican Republic national team, including Karl-Anthony Towns, to third place in the FIBA Americas Championship.
+In 2011, Karl-Anthony Towns played on the Dominican Republic national basketball team, coached by John Calipari, which finished third in the 2011 FIBA Americas Championship.

-In December 2012, Karl-Anthony Towns announced his commitment to play basketball for the Kentucky Wildcats under Coach John Calipari.
+In December 2012, Karl-Anthony Towns announced his commitment to play for the Kentucky Wildcats men's basketball team under Coach John Calipari.

 2012: Towns debuts for Dominican Republic national team

-In 2012, Karl-Anthony Towns debuted for the Dominican Republic national team at the Centrobasket at the age of 16.
+In 2012, Karl-Anthony Towns debuted for the Dominican Republic national team internationally at the Centrobasket tournament, when he was age 16.

 On January 6, 2013, Karl-Anthony Towns recorded a quadruple-double with 16 points, 17 rebounds, 11 blocks, and 11 assists.

-In 2013, Karl-Anthony Towns led his team to another state title.
+In 2013, Karl-Anthony Towns led his high school team to another state championship.

-In 2014, Karl-Anthony Towns once again led his team to a state title.
+In 2014, Karl-Anthony Towns again led his high school team to a state championship.

-On April 9, 2015, Karl-Anthony Towns, along with several Kentucky teammates, declared for the 2015 NBA draft.
+On April 9, 2015, Karl-Anthony Towns and several Kentucky teammates declared for the 2015 NBA draft.

 On June 25, 2015, Karl-Anthony Towns was selected by the Minnesota Timberwolves with the first overall pick in the 2015 NBA draft.